-If you have asthma, you need to do what you can to reduce your exposure to asthma triggers.
-Asthma triggers can aggravate your asthma symptoms -- coughing, wheezing, and difficulty catching your breath.
-While there’s no asthma cure, there are steps you can take to keep your asthma in control and prevent an asthma attack (worsening of asthma symptoms).
+If you have asthma, you need to do what you can to cut your exposure to asthma triggers.
+Asthma triggers can aggravate your symptoms -- coughing, wheezing, and having a hard time catching your breath.
+While there’s no cure, there are steps you can take to keep your asthma in control and prevent an attack.

 It’s vital to learn to identify your asthma triggers and take steps to avoid them.

-Consider Allergy Shots (Immunotherapy) for Asthma Prevention
+7. Consider Immunotherapy Allergy Shots